ibm-cloud-docs/Cloudant/guides/couchbackup.md

 Alternatively,
 the data in the clone might be restored somewhere else by using [replication](../api/replication.html).

->	**Note:** Restoring a large database by replicating from a clone might take a long time.
+Restoring a large database by replicating from a clone might take a long time.
+{: important}

 ### High Availability, automatic fail-over, and geo-load balancing